lynckia/licode/README.md

 - Libnice version >= 1.10
 - boost_threads >= 1.49
 - boost_regex >= 1.49 (optional, only for examples)
+- boost_asio >= 1.49 (optional, only for examples)

 - CMake >= 2.8 for building

 ## Building Instructions

 This project is built using CMake.

-It is better to build it out of source.
-Run the usual: cmake {location of /src}.
-It generates two main targets: erizo and examples.
-Making erizo generates liberizo.so which is required to compile the examples.
+The easiest way to build it is to use the provided scripts:
+- Run ./generateProject.sh to run cmake, test the dependencies and generate the Makefile.
+- Run ./buildProyect.sh to build the project after generating the Makefile.
+It simply runs make in the build directory.
+- Run ./generateEclipseProyect.sh to generate an Eclipse CDT project which can be imported and used to work with the code.

 ## License